df7cb/postgresql-numeral/README.md

 --------------

 The data types are internally binary compatible to *bigint*.
-Casts to and from bigint are defined (the latter as *implicit*).
+Casts to and from bigint are defined (to bigint as *implicit*).
 The module does not implement any operators but instead reuses the existing bigint operators.
 Effectively, the data types behave like bigint, just with different input/output functions.